 Prospective undergraduate students can find information about tuition & fees for the University of Wisconsin – Eau Claire at uwec.edu/tuition-financial-aid/tuition-fees/

-Along with the tuition and fees, students accepted into the ATEP bear all costs associated with admission, didactic, and clinical experiences.
+Along with the tuition and fees, students accepted into the ATP bear all costs associated with admission, didactic, and clinical experiences.
 These associated expenses may include, but are not limited to:

 - Physical examination and up-to-date immunizations

 - Physical exams can be performed at UWEC’s Health Clinic at no cost to the student.
 Standard immunizations, tetanus/diphtheria/pertussis (Tdap), measles/mumps/rubella (MMR), and hepatitis B, are also available with minimal to no cost.
 Flu and meningitis immunizations are given ‘at cost’.
 UWEC Health Services does not third-party bill (submit fees to insurance companies).
 If your health insurance covers immunization including the meningitis immunization through your primary care provider, that route may be more cost-effective.

 - Adult/Child CPR/AED and First Aid (American Red Cross) or its equivalent is required for application to the ATEP.
 Certification is available on campus for a fee of $45.

 - National Athletic Trainers’ Association membership (once admitted to professional program).

 - $80.00 (2018 dues structure); may be done online at NATA.org

 - Daily travel to/from campus to your clinical site